 St Ives is a charming seaside town with a picturesque fishing harbour, located in Cornwall, England.
 Approximately 275 miles from London, St Ives is a great destination for a road trip to the British seaside.
 In this post, learn more about planning a weekend in St Ives, Cornwall, with recommendations of where to go and places to eat.

 Weekend Break in St Ives

-We lucked out with sunny weather and clear skies to enjoy St Ives’s gorgeous coastline.
-Again, the town is a pleasure to explore by foot, and when we weren’t lounging at the beaches, we were browsing the shops at the town centre or enjoying the lively atmosphere at the harbor.
+We lucked out with sunny weather and clear skies to enjoy St Ives’s gorgeous coastline on a weekend break from London.
+St Ives is a pleasure to explore by foot, whether you are exploring the beaches, browsing the shops at the town centre or enjoying the lively atmosphere at the harbor.